jkoschma/genexplain-platform/docs/source/Workflows.md

 [tool2 link]: https://platform.genexplain.com/bioumlweb/#de=analyses/Galaxy/ensembl/variant_effect_predictor

+All output results can be exported to your local computer.

 ### Find genome variants and indels from RNA-seq_hg38 (single-end)

 This workflow is based on a framework (De Pristo et al.) to discover genotype variations in full-genome RNA-seq data (single-end library).
 The process includes initial read mapping to the reference GRCh38 Homo sapiens assembly (hg38), local realignment around indels, base quality score recalibration, SNP discovery and genotyping to find all potential variants.